-Pharmacies are available throughout Bucharest and some are open 24 hours a day.
-Expats may find that some medicines which are easily available over the counter in their home country may require a script in Romania.
+Pharmacies are available throughout Bucharest, and some are open 24 hours a day.
+Expats may find that some medicines which are readily available over the counter in their home country may require a prescription in Romania.

 Below are some of the most prominent hospitals in Bucharest.